Garrysoon/IbisWallet/README.md

 A self-custody Bitcoin wallet for Android, inspired by [Sparrow Wallet](https://sparrowwallet.com/) but built for mobile.

-Designed for experienced users - no hand-holding, no training wheels.
+Fully customizable and designed for experienced users - no hand-holding, no training wheels.

 <img src="https://github.com/user-attachments/assets/756811a8-a96d-4f31-8bab-e1d69800c64d" width="400" height="419" alt="description">